 For everything else we’ve seen of the new Skoda Scala hatchback, keep reading.

-Skoda Scala specs
+Skoda Scala specs and prices

 Check out our prototype drive of the new Skoda Scala